-Fredric L. Steinert - Senior Scientist / Marine Biologist / Biofouling Control Specialist
+Fredric L. Steinert - Associate Senior Scientist / Biofouling Control Specialist

 Fred Steinert has more than 30 years of experience in the environmental field as a Marine Biologist and Biofouling Control Specialist.
 His responsibilities have included the development, implementation and management of programs for the control of macrofouling and microfouling organisms at several power production facilities including P.G. &.E.'s Diablo Canyon Power Plant and Duke Energy's Moss Landing Power Plant.
 He is recognized as an expert in this field.
 Mr. Steinert has also conducted laboratory research into the physiological and ecological responses of marine organisms to power plant influences.
 He has extensive field experience as an ichthyologist and ecologist.
 His qualifications include a thorough knowledge of power plant and seawater system design and operation, and comprehensive experience in dealing with the federal, state and local agencies and the regulations that govern a facility's interaction with the environment.

-Jim Strampe - Senior Data Analyst / GIS Specialist
+Jim Strampe - Associate Senior Data Analyst / GIS Specialist

 Jim Strampe has worked for TENERA Environmental since 1996 assisting in projects involving GPS data collection, GIS mapping, intertidal data collection, ichthyoplankton collection and processing, endangered species monitoring, and computer administrative (IT) support.
 He is familiar with GIS applications, including ESRI's ArcPad 7.1, ArcView 3.2 and ArcGIS 10.3.
 Mr. Strampe has used GPS/GIS extensively for collection and analysis of shoreline and upland riparian habitat delineation, aerial photograph habitat analysis, bathymetric data, calculating near-shore changes in sand deposition (area and volume), plotting sidescan sonar mapping projects, subaquatic eelgrass mapping, and various monitoring surveys.
 Recent projects include conversion of the statewide Minerals Management Service "Coastal Marine Habitat: Oil Residence and Biological Sensitivity Indices" maps into a GIS for the Monterey Bay Sanctuary Foundation, Diablo Canyon North Ranch Sensitive Area project where coastal resource maps were created in GIS to aid in routing a new coastal access trail to avoid impacts to the more sensitive resources and habitats, and a coastal resource mapping project for California State Parks in San Luis Obispo County.
 This last project consisted of developing maps in GIS depicting the locations and spatial extent of sensitive habitats and resources.
 Mr. Strampe is a former San Luis Obispo County Sheriff Dive Search and Recovery Dive Team member whose duties included search and recovery diving, GPS/GIS field operations site analysis, sidescan sonar operations, and evidence mapping.

-Steve Pengilley has over 15 years of work experience in environmental research with Tenera.
+Steve Pengilley has been conducting environmental research with Tenera Environmental since 1996.
 Mr. Pengilley has extensive experience in conducting intertidal monitoring surveys and use of various intertidal sampling methods.
 He has extensive knowledge of seawater intake systems, pump testing, biofouling control, and impingement studies.
 He has also been involved in sea bed mapping and environmental monitoring for directional drill fiber optic projects for AT&T and Global West.
 He has a strong base of experience in field taxonomy of marine algae and invertebrates.
 He also has experience with boat operation, scientific diving, deployment and retrieval of subtidal instruments (temperature-depth recorders, current meters, Didson sonar systems, and underwater cameras).
 Working with SCRIPPS, he is in charge of maintenance and operation of the Diablo Canyon's waverider buoy and shore station.
 He is involved in subtidal surveys and collection of fish, invertebrates, algae, and sediment samples; grunion surveys for Port San Luis Harbor District and Mobil Oil; endangered species surveys; quality control of field data; and offshore zooplankton and phytoplankton collection.

 Joe Phelan has a PhD in marine larval ecology from the University of St Andrews, Scotland and has worked as a professional consultant and government policy advisor throughout the Middle East, United Kingdom and USA since completing his studies.
 His experience includes environmental inputs on a broad variety of engineering projects from reclamation and real estate projects to coastal power and desalination plants, oil and gas facilities and renewable energy developments.
 Joe has coordinated multi-disciplinary studies to assess the environmental impacts of coastal and terrestrial development projects, provided technical inputs to marine impact assessments, and liaised with developers, regulators and other stakeholders throughout the various stages of a project life cycle.
 Joe has also worked as a nature conservation policy advisor for the government of the United Kingdom and Wales, guiding the development of national policy statements and advising on strategically significant project approvals in the oil and gas, ports and shipping and coastal power sectors.
 Joe also acted as the national lead for oil spill response for the Welsh statutory nature conservation agency in the United Kingdom.
 He is SCUBA certified and has undertaken a variety of marine field work in the USA, UK, Middle East and South East Asia.